-Ticarcillin disodium, is an extended-spectrum (4th generation) β-lactam in the carboxypenicillin family that acts as a cell wall synthesis inhibitor.
-Ticarcillin has bactericidal activity against many gram-positive and gram-negative bacteria, particularly Pseudomonas aeruginosa.
-As a beta-lactam antibiotic, ticarcillin is susceptible to ß-lactamase degradation.
-When combined with Clavulanate Potassium (potassium salt of clavulanic acid), a beta-lactamase inhibitor, ticarcillins antibacterial activity is greatly increased.
+Ticarcillin Disodium, is an extended-spectrum (4th generation) β-lactam in the carboxypenicillin family that acts as a cell wall synthesis inhibitor.
+Ticarcillin has bactericidal activity against many Gram-positive and Gram-negative bacteria, particularly Pseudomonas aeruginosa.
+As a β-lactam antibiotic, Ticarcillin is susceptible to β-lactamase degradation.
+When combined with Clavulanate Potassium, a β-lactamase inhibitor, Ticarcillin's antibacterial activity is greatly increased.
 Clavulanic acid is effective against organisms expressing class A β-lactamases (including CTX-M and the ESBL derivatives of TEM-1, TEM-2, and SHV-1); and are generally less effective against class B, C, and D β-lactamases.

 β-lactams, like Ticarcillin Disodium, USP, interfere with PBP (penicillin binding protein) activity involved in the final phase of peptidoglycan synthesis.
 PBP’s are enzymes which catalyze a pentaglycine crosslink between alanine and lysine residues providing additional strength to the cell wall.
 Without a pentaglycine crosslink, the integrity of the cell wall is severely compromised and ultimately leads to cell lysis and death.
 Resistance to β-lactams is commonly due to cells containing plasmid encoded β-lactamases.

-Clavulanic acid is a “suicide” or “mechanism based” beta-lactamase inhibitor.
-Clavulanic acid contains a beta-lactam ring that binds strongly to beta-lactamase at or near its activation site, thereby permanently inhibiting enzymatic activity.
-This action protects other beta-lactam antibiotics (penicillins, cephalosporins, etc.) from beta-lactamase catalysis, thereby enhancing their antibacterial activity.
+Clavulanic acid is a “suicide” or “mechanism based” β-lactamase inhibitor.
+Clavulanic acid contains a β-lactam ring that binds strongly to β-lactamase at or near its activation site, thereby permanently inhibiting enzymatic activity.
+This action protects other beta-lactam antibiotics (penicillins, cephalosporins, etc.) from β-lactamase catalysis, thereby enhancing their antibacterial activity.

-Many Agrobacterium isolates are highly susceptible to ticarcillin disodium w/ clavulanate potassium (timentin).
-Agrobacterium strains carrying the standard pBR322 beta-lactamase gene are also susceptible to timentin.
+Many Agrobacterium isolates are highly susceptible to Ticarcillin Disodium.
+Agrobacterium strains carrying the standard pBR322 beta-lactamase gene are also susceptible.
 Timentin activity against Agrobacterium wild-type strains is three logs greater than with comparable doses of carbenicillin.

-In agrobacterium-mediated plant transformation experiments, 0.1mg/ml ticarcillin disodium with clavulanate potassium (15:1) (timentin) is enough to counter-select Agrobacterium.
-Carbenicillin and cefotaxime can be used in the same applications, however, a study by Nauerby et. al. (1997) found timentin to be less toxic.The appropriate dose in tissue culture medium is 0.1 mg/ml (not 0.1 mg/liter) of 15:1 mixture.
-At these concentrations, timentin exhibits no phytotoxicity to Arabidopsis root cultures.
+In Agrobacterium-mediated plant transformation experiments, 0.1mg/ml Timentin is sufficient to counter-select Agrobacterium.
+Carbenicillin and cefotaxime can be used in the same applications, however, a study by Nauerby et. al. (1997) found Timentin to be less toxic to plant tissues.

 Clavulanate (on dried basis) - Not less than 5.0%